 J: “Is this gonna be a chick flick?
 Am I going to fall asleep?
 Will there really be chocolate?”

 A little less than 2 hours later, as the credits began to roll.
 We both tried to wipe silly grins off our face.
-A modern-day fairy tale, it really resonated with our inner sentimental mushy selves and left us feeling extremely amorous..
+A modern-day fairy tale, it really resonated with our inner sentimental mushy bones and left us feeling extremely amorous..

 … for hot chocolate

 You see hot chocolate is a recurring motif in the film.
 One that is used to draw secrets and stories out of people.
 To comfort and warm.
 To strengthen bonds and to soothe.
 Each time a mug of hot chocolate was poured we ooh and aahed.
 It was torturous!

 So, with the screen faded to black it was time to draw up a batch of hot spiced Mexican Chocolate that, like the chocolate in the movie, combines the velvety warmth of melted chocolate with the fiery jolt of red pepper.

 As I chopped and melted pieces of my recently acquired block of Callebaut chocolate and the aroma filled the house, J and I recounted our favourites pieces of the film to each other.
 And as we leaned back and drank from our respective cups, we both agreed on one thing.
 We can’t wait to see what film Susan picks next! 🙂

 This post was originally published on July 15, 2007.
 It has been updated and expanded for inclusion in Dinner And A Movie.
 The post in its original context follows from below

 Michael Chiarello is one of my top celebrity chef crushes but up until now I have not prepared any of his dishes.
 That all changed the other night when I was feeling for a snack and flipping through my recipe database.
 It’s the rainy season here and it was pouring down and more than a little chilly (chilly being relative of course, it was probably around 24C :P)